lustrall-js/lustrall-js/README.md

 ## About Me

 <samp>
 • Let me introduce myself, I'm Mert.
 I am 19 y/o.
 I am a backend developer interested in software.
 I use what I know to make the applications I use more useful and appropriate.
-I study at the National Defense University as a fighter jet pilot. <br /><br />
+I study at the National Defense Universityᵀᴿ as a fighter jet pilot. <br /><br />

 • You Should Come By [Here](https://discord.gg/elves) <br />
 • My [Server](https://discord.gg/elves)